jakobnissen/tree/docs/documentation.md

 `simplify!(node)`

-### Current operations are not implemented
+## Current operations are not implemented
 * Parsing/writing PhyloXML
-* Check whether two trees are exactly equal (names, lengths, topology).
-Implement a hash function.
+* Check whether two trees are exactly equal (names, lengths, topology)
 * Make an efficient iterator of nodes, breath-first
 * Make an efficient iterator of nodes, depth-first
-* Find the midpoint outgroup